FACKJONNY/PotatoGraphics-Unlocker/README.md

 ## Getting Started

-To get started with Game Unlocker, follow these steps:
+To get started with Low Texture Unlocker, follow these steps:

 1. Ensure that your Android device is rooted.